-If clipping your horse is next up on your to-do list, take a look at this video of Mary King and her former groom Jodie Summers clipping out the now retired Kings Temptress, for some expert advice on what to wear, where to do it and how to get it right.
+If you want to know the best way to clip a horse, take a look at this archive video of Mary King and her former groom Jodie Summers clipping out the late Kings Temptress, for some expert advice on what to wear, where to do it and how to get it right.

 NOTE: this is archive material filmed in 2008